 I also organized a shared task on ASR for low resource languages in a special session at Interspeech 2018, and we released data from three low-resource Indian languages as part of this challenge which is now available for research use.

-I finished my PhD in December 2016 at the Language Technologies Institute, Carnegie Mellon University.
+I finished my PhD in 2015 at the Language Technologies Institute, Carnegie Mellon University.
 I worked on Text-to-Speech systems with my advisor Alan W Black, and my thesis was on pronunciation modeling for low-resource languages.
-In what seems like a past life, from 2010-2012, I was a Masters student at CMU with Jack Mostow, and I worked on children’s oral reading prosody.
+From 2010-2012, I was a Masters student at CMU with Jack Mostow, and I worked on children’s oral reading prosody.
 I also interned with Microsoft Research India in Summer 2012 and we built a low-vocabulary ASR system for farmers in rural central India.